Before Mali Kalanso

 We are extremely proud that:

-All children attend school, girls and boys, beginning in Pre-K
+All eligible children attend school, both girls and boys, beginning in Pre-K

 An entire generation is gaining literacy for the first time, in a country with an overall adult literacy rate of 31%